michaelsevilla/ceph/doc/cephfs/mantle.rst

 Mantle
 ======

+*** Centralized log messages (doesn't spam ceph-w); needed for integration tests
+    - need to say something about forcing all MDSs to re-pull from RADOS
+*** Blocking pulls from RADOS
+*** Requires object with balancer (version) in metadata pool

 Multiple, active MDSs can migrate directories to balance metadata load.
 The policies for when, where, and how much to migrate are hard-coded into the metadata balancing module.
 Mantle is a programmable metadata balancer built